 - Lastly, you need to prove you have support for at least the first 12 months following this whole shebang.

 In addition, there are also different conditions for different types of self-employment.

 - Businesses: you have to show that you have at least 25% interest in the company, as well as liability for risks.
 Not to mention, you have to be able to influence your level of income.
 If you don’t meet these requirements, you are considered an employee.
-You can read more about work permits for employees here.
+You can read more about work permits on our Permits in the Netherlands guide.